ManiacUrgency42/csha-ai-agent/README.md

 ## What is LangChain?

 [LangChain](https://python.langchain.com/docs/introduction/) is a Python framework that lets you build LLM-powered applications by wiring together a set of modular components.
-For exmaple:
+For example:

 - PromptTemplates: define reusable, fill-in-the-blank prompts so you never hand-craft raw strings.